 Option 3: Take various amounts each year based on their specific tax bracket in a given year.

-Regardless of which option they choose, they must withdraw the entire amount by the 10th year.
+Regardless of which option they choose, they must withdraw the entire amount by the 10th year following the parent's death.
 The cumulative tax impacts over the 10-year period could be much larger than the tax impacts of the life expectancy calculation, particularly when the beneficiary's other income is considered.

 Leaving IRA assets outright versus in trust